TobiasNickel/el/README.md

 Minimal JavaScript application framework inspired by React, Vue, and lit-element.
 See a working todo list [example](https://frameable.github.io/el/example.html) and [source](https://github.com/frameable/el/blob/main/example.html)

+# this FORK:
+I made a fork of frameable/el to refactor it to typescript.
+You can find the ts-file in [story/stories/el.ts](story/stories/el.ts) (I hope the link is right).
+The el.js file in this repo is still the original el.js.
+I will not publish the typescript version to npm, you can just copy it to your project.

+I used story book and refactored the original webComponent/lit example to use el.js instead.
+So functionally this fork should be equivalent just integrate better in your typescript projects.

 ### Introduction